Eshaj20/Graph-Based-Data-Modeling-Query-System/README.md

 - The included `Dockerfile` already serves FastAPI on port `8000`.
 - The README metadata block at the top sets `sdk: docker` and `app_port: 8000`, which Hugging Face uses for the Space configuration.
 - The app rebuilds `data/o2c_graph.db` from the bundled dataset when needed, so first startup can take a little longer.
-- Real API keys should stay in Space secrets or local `.env`, never in `.env.example`.